Chung-Ang University: Recent history

-The Degree Management System has been strengthened to encourage students to study diligently, as in order to graduate, students have been made to attain a minimum level in compulsory subjects such as English and Accounting.

-In order to the support this type of research, education and practice more effectively, an R&D Center for the College of Pharmacy and new Dormitories for students were constructed, the Central Library renovated, and the hospital extended to fit 300 additional wards.

-Research projects are also being supported by the Special Committee for Strengthening the Research Marketability.

-Such changes have already resulted in the designation of six new companies in the second stages of the BK21 enterprise, and a budget of KRW 6 billion being allocated to the leading research team, thus implementing the "choice and concentrate" strategy.
+In May 2008, the Doosan Group, a global corporation, was incorporated as the university's educational foundation, and Yong-Sung Park was elected as the ninth chairman of the board.
+Chairman Park, who led Doosan's transition from consumer goods to heavy industry, symbolized a new era for the university.
+Within 80 days of his appointment, he met with faculty on August 27, 2008, to present the CAU2018+ Mid-Term Development Plans and a new strategic direction, summarized as "Choice and Concentration, Strengthening Executive Capability, and Establishing a Virtuous Cycle Structure."

-The direct election system for presidency was abolished and replaced by the appointment system.
-Consequently, the 12th president, Dr. Bum Hee Park, was re-appointed into office as the consecutive 13th president.
+The direct election system for the university presidency was abolished and replaced with an appointment system.
+Consequently, President Park was reappointed as the 13th president, serving consecutive terms.

-The largest project being persevered by Dr. Bum Hee Park and the corporation, is the establishment of Hannam Campus.
-In 2007, a memorandum of understanding was exchanged with Hannam, and thus preparation for the creation of Hannam Campus are currently underway.

-As of February 2009, Chung-Ang University, as a comprehensive institution, has produced one general graduate school, five professional graduate schools, 11 specialised graduate schools, 18 modularised colleges in the campuses across Seoul and Anseong, and issued a total of 147,196 Bachelor's degrees, 29,940 Master's degrees, and 4,275 Doctorates.
+As of February 2009, Chung-Ang University had developed into a comprehensive institution comprising one general graduate school, five professional graduate schools, 11 specialized graduate schools, and 18 modularized colleges across campuses in Seoul and Anseong.
+The university had conferred a total of 147,196 bachelor's degrees, 29,940 master's degrees, and 4,275 doctoral degrees.

-In March 2014 Chung-Ang University began accepting video game players into their Department of Sport Science.
+In March 2014, Chung-Ang University began accepting competitive video game players into its Department of Sport Science, reflecting a broader embrace of emerging disciplines.

 Academics

 Colleges and schools

-The existing faculty-based system has been replaced by a functional vice president system in 2014 and each college is operated by the dean of each college.
+The faculty-based system was replaced by a vice presidential system in 2014.
+Each college is operated by its respective dean.
 As of 2014, there are 12 colleges and 49 departments.

 Postgraduate programs

-The postgraduate programmes in Chung-Ang University are categorised into General Graduate School, Professional Schools and Specialised Graduate Schools.
+The postgraduate programmes in Chung-Ang University are categorised into general graduate school, professional schools and specialised graduate schools.

 International student

 The international student population in Chung-Ang University reaches approximately 2,000.
-Approximately 200 exchange students are admitted into Chung-Ang University per year.
+Approximately 200 exchange students are admitted per year.